 I'm guessing that you'll have most of these around the house already.
-If you don't have them, your local discount store like WalMart will have them in stock or even a dollar store.
+If you don't have them, your local discount store, like Walmart or even a dollar store, will have them in stock.

 So, it's time to get started.

 You'll need wide ribbon to make Victorian fan Christmas ornaments.
 Use a wide ribbon in any color or design that appeals to you.
 Colorful plaids were popular during the Victorian time.
 Preferably, the ribbon should have lace on both edges.